Home

 That said, here are some common repair cost estimates to quiet that ticking sound:

-When Is Engine Ticking Considered Normal?
+When Is an Engine Ticking Considered Normal?

 Here are some parts that produce a normal ticking noise: